 - >>I want to know how many sales can be attributed to an email marketing campaign

-This entire data structure and CRM software development was built to help them manage events, yet they had no idea of the reports they wanted to generate to do that.
+This entire data structure and CRM software development were built to help them manage events, yet they had no idea of the reports they wanted to generate to do that.

 Our 5 tips on how to avoid making this same mistake with YOUR ERP or CRM software specification